MKS310/datalabnotes/index.markdown

 # Project Portfolio

 Hello!
 Welcome to my project portfolio*.
-Please enjoy scrolling through some projects ranging from school project, to my Master's Capstone.
+Please enjoy scrolling through some projects ranging from school projects, to my Master's Capstone.

 ### Brief Intro:

+My name is Maggie Conroy.
+I have been working in the Information Technology field for over a decade, with much of that time spent managing data.
+I began at an insurance company and helped to migrate an ancient database to SQL.
+From there, I took a role as a lead system administrator managing HP Unix, Red Hat Linux and Windows systems in a National Guard Data Center.
+Meanwhile, I also served as a Signal Officer for the National Guard responsible for planning and establishing wireless communications in austere environments for Infantry and Field Artillery units.

+While working in the Data Center, I began working on a Master’s of Science in Data Science.
+During this program, I completed an internship at a telecommunications company in the Engineering department working with Radio Frequency (RF) Engineers and subject matter experts to analyze network quality and coverage.

+After earning my Master’s degree in Data Science, I transitioned into Data Science as one of the first members of an R&D Data Science team embedded in the Engineering Department of an automotive manufacturer.
+This is where I cut my teeth on the end to end pipeline of IoT data—Building pipelines, managing the data after it landed and processing/modeling the data to provide value to the customer.

-If you want to know more [About Me](https://datalabnotes.com/about/), please head over to the main site, or see my [LinkedIn Profile](https://www.linkedin.com/in/margaret-schweihs/) and don't forget to say Hi!
+If you want to know more [About Me](https://www.datalabnotes.com/about#AboutMe) and [my Data Science Journey](https://www.datalabnotes.com/about#MyJourney), please head over to the main site, or see my [LinkedIn Profile](https://www.linkedin.com/in/margaret-schweihs/) and don't forget to say Hi!

 *